gramener/gramex/gramex/apps/capture/README.md

 - Raster (PNG/JPG/GIF) options:
     - `width=`: viewport width in pixels.
 (Default: 1200px)
     - `height=`: optional height to clip output to.
 Leave it blank for full page height
-    - `scale=`: 2 doubles the resolution, .5 halves it
     - `selector=`: CSS selector to take a screenshot of

 ## Deployment